Creatomate/node-examples/aws-polly/README.md

 This example shows how to use AWS Polly to create a spoken video from a text string.

+Also take a look at this related example that includes video clips: [Auto-generate an explainer video with AWS Polly](https://github.com/creatomate/node-examples/tree/main/text-to-speech).

 ## How to run

 Clone this repository or open it in StackBlitz using the button below.